The Best Ways to Encourage Brand Ambassadors

 That’s a real paradigm shift for most marketers, and it requires a change in mindset, as well as in process.
 Brand marketers have turned retargeting strategies that help retain customers into an art form, but even retaining customers isn’t enough.
 The true value lies in turning customers into brand advocates, which is something more than even a repeat client—it’s someone who actively promotes your brand, online and off.

-According to a study by Nielsen, 83 percent of consumers say they completely or somewhat trust the recommendations of family and friends.
+According to a recent study on nurturing Instagram ambassadors , 83 percent of consumers say they completely or somewhat trust the recommendations of family and friends.
 Two-thirds of respondents even trust opinions posted online by consumers they don’t know.
 Word-of-mouth marketing is powerful stuff.

 Let’s take a look at how you can best identify and cultivate brand advocates to drive value for your business.